This country page contains, or links to, DG ECFIN’s recent analytical work on the economy of Austria.

 The Macroeconomic Imbalance Procedure (MIP) is a surveillance mechanism that aims to identify potential risks early on, prevent the emergence of harmful macroeconomic imbalances and correct the imbalances that are already in place.
 The annual starting point of the MIP is the Alert Mechanism Report: Based on a scoreboard of indicators and economic judgment, it is a filter to identify countries and issues for which a closer analysis (in-depth review) is deemed necessary.
 The outcome of these in-depth reviews forms the basis for further steps under the MIP.

-No in-depth review has been carried out for Austria so far.
+An in-depth review for Austria has been carried out in: